neos/doctools/Documentation/TheDefinitiveGuide/PartIII/Templating.rst

 if they are needed.
 Our solution looks as follows:

-Every view helper which inherits from ``AbstractTagBasedViewHelper`` has a special argument called ``additionalAttributes`` which allows you to add arbitary HTML attributes to the tag.
+Every view helper which inherits from ``AbstractTagBasedViewHelper`` has a special argument called ``additionalAttributes`` which allows you to add arbitrary HTML attributes to the tag.

 If the link tag from above needed a new attribute called ``fadeDuration``, which